danielbodnar/awesome-stars/BY-LANG.md

 ## PHP

+- [docker/labs](https://github.com/docker/labs) - This is a collection of tutorials for learning how to use Docker with various tools.
+Contributions welcome.
+- [fossology/fossology](https://github.com/fossology/fossology) - FOSSology is an open source license compliance software system and toolkit.
+As a toolkit you can run license, copyright and export control scans from the command line.
+As a system, a database and we
 - [TYPO3-Headless/headless](https://github.com/TYPO3-Headless/headless) - TYPO3 Headless JSON API providing content for PWA application (e.g. javaScript apps like nuxt-typo3)
 - [spatie/schema-org](https://github.com/spatie/schema-org) - A fluent builder Schema.org types and ld+json generator
 - [dotenv-org/examples](https://github.com/dotenv-org/examples) - 🪜 Examples of using dotenv with various frameworks